The University of Florida provides examples of best practices in teaching, support services, and policies for instructors.

 Grading policies – UF has policies on when letter grades are awarded, incompletes, S/U (satisfactory/unsatisfactory), and when tests can’t be given.

 Honor Code – Students at UF are required to sign an Honor Code pledge.
 I find it useful to remind students of this pledge throughout the semester (especially when we’re having exams and graded assignments).

 International Center – Learn about Study Abroad, resources and awards for international activities, and scholarships for international students.

 Student Conduct and Conflict Resolution – UF has a process for dealing with academic dishonesty issues, such as cheating on a test or plagiarism.
 You need to make sure that your syllabus includes a reference to the Student Conduct and Conflict Resolution website, so students realize that UF has a process and that academic dishonesty has serious consequences.

 Syllabi – UF requires all faculty to post their syllabi (or syllabuses, as the AP Stylebook would advocate) prior to the start of each semester.
 Here is the page with links to all the UF syllabi for the semester.

 Syllabi policies – UF provides guidelines about what should be included in your syllabus.
 Including this information helps you be pro-active as a teacher, as you have to determine what your policies are for important issues like making up missed work, tardies to class, etc. Including this information in your syllabus can help you have a reference when dealing with student questions and issues.

-Teaching Center – Support for UF teaching assistants
+Teaching Center – Support for UF teaching assistants, including workshops.